malvuln/RansomLord/README.md

 Video PoC (old v2): <br >
 https://www.youtube.com/watch?v=_Ho0bpeJWqI

-RansomLordNG generated PE files are saved to disk in the x32 or x64 directorys where the program is run from. <br><br>
+RansomLordNG generated PE files are saved to disk in the x32 or x64 directorys where the program is run from. <br>

 Goal is to exploit vulnerabilities inherent in certain strains of ransomware by deploying exploits to defend the network!<br> <br>
 The DLLs may also provide additonal coverage against generic and info stealer malwares.<br>